nesi/support-docs/docs/General/NeSI_Policies/Account_Requests_for_non-Tuakiri_Members.md

 You will need to activate your account before you can log in to my.nesi.org.nz.

-> ### What if I don\'t get the account activation email? {#no-activation}
+> ### What if I don't get the account activation email?
 >
-> Some organisations\' email servers are known to block Tuakiri\'s
+> Some organisations' email servers are known to block Tuakiri's account
-> account activation emails.
-If you haven\'t received your Tuakiri
+> activation emails.
+If you haven't received your Tuakiri account
-> account activation email by the end of the next business day after you
+> activation email by the end of the next business day after you applied
-> applied for an account, please check your junk mail and/or quarantine
+> for an account, please check your junk mail and/or quarantine folders.
-> folders.
-If you still can\'t find the email, [contact our support
+> If you still can't find the email, [contact our support
 > team](https://support.nesi.org.nz/hc/requests/new).

-> ### What next? {#prerequisites}
+> ### What next?
 >
 > -   [Project
 >     Eligibility](https://support.nesi.org.nz/hc/en-gb/articles/360000925176-Project-Eligibility)